 Decision to drop wrestling from the 2020 Olympic games has been widely criticized

-(TRENTON) – Assemblyman Patrick J. Diegnan, Jr. (D-Middlesex) today announced plans to introduce a resolution urging the International Olympic Committee (IOC) to reinstate wrestling, after news that one of the oldest Olympic sports will be dropped from the Summer Olympics.
+(TRENTON) – An Assembly panel on Thursday approved a measure sponsored by Assemblyman Patrick J. Diegnan, Jr. (D-Middlesex) urging the International Olympic Committee (IOC) to reinstate wrestling, after news that one of the oldest Olympic sports will be dropped from the Summer Olympics.

 The decision to drop wrestling from the 2020 Olympic games has been widely criticized.
 According to a media report, the decision was made by secret ballot by the Olympic committee’s 15-member executive board at its headquarters in Lausanne, Switzerland.
 The exact vote and the reasons for the decision were not given in detail.
 Both freestyle and Greco-Roman wrestling will be featured at the 2016 Olympics in Rio de Janeiro, but they will be excluded from the 2020 Summer Games.